Best Bike Lock of 2023: Strong and Practical

 All this means that we should trust the Sold Secure ratings.
 They know whet they're doing!

-However, there are other ways to measure the strength of bike locks and we should at least consider these too…
+However, there are other ways to measure the strength of bike locks, and we should at least consider these too…

 Other Independent Testers

-Sold Secure are not the only independent organisation that tests and rates bike locks.
+Sold Secure are not the only independent organization that tests and rates bike locks.
 In Holland, ART provide the same service.
 They rate locks from 1 to 5 (with 5 being the strongest), according to how well they endure attack.

 ART employ both machine tests (tensile strength, torsion strength, cutting, corrosion, dust and freeze tests), and tests by engineers (brute and intelligent attack tests) to produce their ratings:

-• 3 stars for mopeds and mopeds
+- 3 stars for mopeds and scooters

 Sold Secure vs ART

-ART test and rate far fewer locks than Sold Secure and their classification is narrower.
+ART test and rate far fewer locks than Sold Secure, and their classification is narrower.
 However, we can use their ratings in conjunction with Sold Secure to get a more granular idea of a lock’s security.

-This is actually a really common situation, and is useful way to filter locks further by security.
+This is actually a really common situation, and is a useful way to filter locks further by security.

 Online Tests (are a bit rubbish)